brand icon Jan21

 • Quick Start Guide & User Manual

-Once you’ve purchased the electrolyzer appliance, you never need to buy it again.
-From then on, you just order Activator Capsules as needed.
+Once you’ve purchased the electrolyzer appliance, you never need to repurchase it.
+From then on, you order Activator Capsules as needed.
 Capsules cost about $27 for a pack of 25, and since each capsule makes you a 12 oz bottle of cleaner, you’re saving up to 80% per ounce vs typical cleaning solutions.

 Is Force Of Nature Cleaner Worth It?